fonoster/routr/docs/introduction/community.md

 ## Commercial Support

-This is a list of third-party companies and individuals who provide products or services related to Routr.
+The following is a list of third-party companies and individuals who provide products or services related to Routr.
 Routr is an independent open source project which does not endorse any company.
-The list is provided in alphabetical order.
+This list goes down alphabetically.

 [Pedro Sanders](https://github.com/psanders) (independent contractor)

 ## Acknowledgments

-Routr was initially started by [Pedro Sanders](https://github.com/psanders).
-The majority of its development has been sponsored by [Fonoster](https://fonoster.com).
+Routr was developed initially by [Pedro Sanders](https://github.com/psanders).
+[Fonoster](https://fonoster.com) sponsored the majority of its development.

-The Routr logo was contributed by Pedro Sanders.
+Pedro Sanders contributed the Routr's logo.